clnsmith/opensim-jam/opensim-jam-release/documentation/visualizing-simulation-results.md

+# Visualizing Simulation Results

+# OpenSim 4.0 GUI
+The OpenSim GUI offers the easiest

+## Load Plugin

+## Load Model

+## Load Simulation Motion Results

+## Color muscles

-# Visualizing Simulations in Paraview
+# Paraview

 [Paraview](https://www.paraview.org/) is an open-source software for designed for visualization of scientific data.
-[Paraview Desktop](https://www.paraview.org/desktop/) is a GUI (windows, mac, linux) that allows enables high quality visualization of OpenSim simulations
+[Paraview Desktop](https://www.paraview.org/desktop/) is a GUI (windows, mac, linux) that allows enables high quality visualization of OpenSim simulations.
+There is a significant amount of documentation and tutorials on using the Paraview GUI and Paraview python scripting to generate visualizations of scientific data on their website https://www.paraview.org/documentation/.
+The documentation below provides specific instructions for visualizing OpenSim-JAM simulations.

 The JointMechanicsTool can read in simulation results (.sto) and generate .vtp files that can be read into Paraview for visualizing simulation results and generating high quality renderings.
-See the documentation for the JointMechanicsTool for details on generatiing the .vtp files.
+See the [JointMechanicsTool description] and [examples](../examples) for details on generatiing the .vtp files.

 ## Loading .vtp files
 1) File -> Open...